Rayc940/ece5160-fast-robot/lab5/lab.md

 #### PI Control

 To improve the steady state accuracy, an integral term was added.
-The integral accumulates error over time and moves the robot closer setpoint.
+The integral accumulates error over time and moves the robot closer to the setpoint.

 ```cpp
 i_accum += (float)err * dt;